kubernetes/enhancements/keps/sig-apps/2307-job-tracking-without-lingering-pods/README.md

 1. Create a Job B with similar characteristics as Job A.
 1. Verify that the Job B is running and pods have finalizers while running.
 1. Downgrade to 1.22.2
-1. Verify that ob B still runs and creates pods without finalizers
+1. Verify that Job B still runs and creates pods without finalizers
 1. Upgrade to 1.23 with JobTrackingWithFinalizers feature enabled again.
 1. Verify that Job B still runs and still create pods without finalizers.
 1. Create a Job C and verify that pods have finalizers while running.